100 Projects for Peace

 at noon, and should be submitted electronically to

-submitted by an individual, or they may come from a group.
-They may
+project proposal, or they may come from a group.
+Projects may be conducted with

 The selection criteria are as follows: